Joint stochastic localization and applications: Eldan's -distance

-It is well known that Eldan’s $0$-scheme is closely related to F\"ollmer processes \cite{follmer1988random}, which exhibit certain entropy-minimization properties when transporting the Wiener measure to other measures defined on Wiener space.
-Following this observation, under an appropriate choice of $w$, we connect $\dszero^w$ to an approximate form of the Gaussian KL divergence.
+Eldan's $0$-scheme is also closely related to F\"ollmer processes \cite{follmer1988random}, which exhibit certain entropy-minimization properties when transporting Wiener measure to other measures defined on Wiener space.
+Following this observation, we connect $\dszero^w$ (under an appropriate choice of $w$) to an approximate form of the linearized optimal transport distance in Wiener space.